Oliverhf/moovtime/readme.md

 There are four pages within this application: sign in, sign up, browse & lastly the homepage.

 **Note:** Some pages are using **protected routes** with auth listeners. **Firebase firestore** handles all the data and that data is retrieved using a custom hook.
-The authentication feature is used on all pages, wich is handled by Firebase as well.
+The authentication feature is used on all pages, which is handled by Firebase as well.

 ## Design Pattern: